The Silk Road (Japanese TV series): Accolades

 On average, The Silk Road was watched by about 20% of the viewing audience.
 In response to viewers' requests that the series be extended to cover the Silk Road all the way to Rome, sequels were made over the next 10 years.
 The series was broadcast in 38 countries in Asia and Europe.

 Writer Ryōtarō Shiba described The Silk Road series as "the most fruitful Sino-Japanese cultural exchange in postwar history."

 The popularity of the series launched the career of Kitaro who produced the theme and background music.
 Kitaro was awarded at the 18th Galaxy Awards for his work with the series.

 Spin-off

 In 2005, in commemoration of NHK's 80th anniversary, CCTV and NHK jointly produced for the second time a Silk Road documentary.
 The 10-part series, according to the general director, takes a new approach to the subject, as it reveals many of the archaeological discoveries and relics that have not been disclosed to the public in previous documentaries.
 The footage was edited into separate Chinese and Japanese versions.
-Known as The New Silk Road, the Chinese language series was first aired in 10 March 2006.
+Known as The New Silk Road, the Chinese language series was first aired on 10 March 2006.